ebrsc17/ebrsc17/README.md

 # Hi, I'm Sheldon Ebron <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" alt="waving hand" width="30" height="30" style="vertical-align:middle; filter: grayscale(1) brightness(0.35);" />

 I'm a machine learning researcher and engineer with a **PhD in Computer Science** from the University of Memphis (August 2025).
-My research focuses on **privacy-preserving federated learning and adversarial ML defense**, developing algorithms that achieve **90% accuracy while blocking 80% of backdoor and inference attacks** in distributed learning systems.
+My research focuses on **privacy-preserving federated learning and adversarial ML defense**.
+I have developed algorithms that achieve **90% accuracy while blocking 80% of backdoor and inference attacks** in distributed learning systems.

-I specialize in building secure, robust ML systems at scale and translating cutting-edge research into production-ready solutions.
+I specialize in building secure and robust ML systems at scale and translating research into production-ready solutions.

 ## 🔎 Snapshot